DIliushchenko/GWAS_IB/README.md

 ## Conclusion and further plans

-The analysis of GWAS showed significant SNPs that were already associated with body mass index, obesity, and height.
-At the same time, 3 SNPs were found that were not annotated and associated with height and weight.
+The analysis of GWAS results showed that 17 significant SNPs were associated with changing in body mass index.
+Moreover, for 3x SNPs such association has not been shown previously.
+We will continue this project and find out whether these SNPs are related to BMI changes or whether these results are an artifact.

-In future plans, we are going to use the GWAS data to build polygenic risk scores using the PRSIСE-2 program.
+In future plans, we are going to use the GWAS data to build polygenic risk scores using the PRSice-2 program.

 ## Literature